Racing Club de Avellaneda: Identity and symbols

-In June 2014, Diego Cocca was hired as head coach.
-Two days after Cocca signed his contract, former player and fan favorite Diego Milito left Inter Milan and returned to the club to play the 2014 Torneo de Transición.
-In December 2014, Racing won its 17th Primera División title in the last fixture of the tournament.
-If Racing drew but River Plate won their match against Quilmes, then the title would've gone to River.
-However, the team defeated Godoy Cruz 1–0 to secure the 1st place and be crowned champions for the first time in 13 years.

-They won the league in 2018–19.
-Lisandro López was the top scorer of the tournament with 17 goals, and at the age of 36 he was the oldest player to be league top scorer.
-In December 2019, Racing became champion of the Trofeo de Campeones de la Superliga Argentina by beating the defending champion of the Copa de la Superliga, Tigre, 2–0, with both goals from Matías Rojas.

-In 2020, aeronautical company Aeroset was announced as Racing's new main sponsor.
-The deal was renewed in 2022.

-In November 2022, Racing became champions of the Trofeo de Campeones de la Liga Profesional by defeating the last champions of the 2022 Primera División, Boca Juniors, 2-1.

-In February 2023, Racing became champion of the Supercopa Internacional by beating rival Boca Juniors, 2-1.

-In May 2023, the international online casino company Betsson was announced as Racing's shirt sponsor for the 2023-2024 season.

-In November 2024, Racing became champion of the Copa Sudamericana after 36 years since their last international cup, by beating Cruzeiro, 3-1.

-At the beginning of 2025 Diego Milito becomes the new president of the club, in 27 February Racing became champion of the Recopa Sudamericana, beating Botafogo, winning 2–0 in home and away matches for an 4–0 aggregate.
+Racing's light blue and white colours are reflected in the club crest, which has evolved since the institution's early years.
+According to the club, its first symbolic mark appeared in the first book of minutes in 1903, as a laurel-framed seal containing a football and the inscription "Foot Ball Racing Club - Barracas al Sud".
+A similar official seal was documented in 1912, while the first crest recognised by the club as official appeared around 1929.
+The club statute describes as a vertical rectangular shield with a sky-blue upper field bearing the word "Racing" and seven alternating sky-blue and white vertical stripes below.

 Stadium

 Aerial view of Alsina y Colón in 1939.

 Racing's stadium history reflects its growth and challenges over time.
 Around the early 1900s, the club relocated to a new pitch on Miguel O'Gorman Street (now 25 de Mayo).
-This ground featured a modest wooden structure affectionately known as La Caseta Multifunción (The Multipurpose Booth), which served various practical roles during the club’s early years.
+This ground featured a modest wooden structure affectionately known as La Caseta Multifunción (The Multipurpose Booth), which served various practical roles during the club's early years.

 However, due to frequent flooding at this location, Racing returned in 1906 to its previous grounds at Alsina y Colón.
 Following the 1946 season, when the government of Juan Perón, through Finance Minister Ramón Cereijo, granted a loan to build a more modern venue, the team left this stadium.

 In 1950, Racing inaugurated its current home, Estadio Presidente Perón (President Perón Stadium) and popularly known as El Cilindro (The Cylinder).
-Today, it stands as the second largest stadium in Argentina, behind only River Plate’s Monumental.
+Today, it stands as the second largest stadium in Argentina, behind only River Plate's Monumental.